-b) For what value of k will the system become unstable?

-c) Try and find a value of k that gives fast response with little overshoot, with a settling time less than or equal to 2 seconds.

-d) Is steady state error zero?
+- a) Look at the root locus for the system with an integral controller.
+You will need to click on Designs \rightarrow Edit Compensators.
+Then you need to right click in the left box and place the pole at zero.
+Note that once you have placed the compensator poles and zeros, you can click and drag them.
+However, for an integral controller the pole is always at zero. - b) For what value of k will the system become unstable? - c) Try and find a value of k that gives fast response with little overshoot, with a settling time less than or equal to 2 seconds. - d) Is steady state error zero?
 Is the system response very fast?
-Can you meet the (1 second) settling time requirement?

-Save the step response plot (and the k value) for your memo.

-Step 4: Proportional+Derivative (PD) Control

-a) Look at the root locus for the system with a PD controller.
-You will need to click on Designs \rightarrow Edit Compensators.
+Can you meet the (1 second) settling time requirement? - Step 4: Proportional+Derivative (PD) Control - a) Look at the root locus for the system with a PD controller.
+You will need to click on Designs →Edit Compensators.
 You need to delete the pole from the I controller and add a real zero.
-Note that for this type of design the zero can be moved.

-b) Find a controller that produces a settling time of 0.1 seconds (or less) and a steady state error of 0.1 or less.
-(Remember $k \le 10$).
-Save the step response values of k_p and k_d that produced it for your memo.

-Step 5: Proportional+Integral (PI) Control

-a) Look at the root locus for the system with a PI controller.
-You will need to click on Designs \rightarrow Edit Compensators.
+Note that for this type of design the zero can be moved. - b) Find a controller that produces a settling time of 0.1 seconds (or less) and a steady state error of 0.1 or less.
+(Remember $k \le 10$). - Step 5: Proportional+Integral (PI) Control - a) Look at the root locus for the system with a PI controller.
+You will need to click on Designs →Edit Compensators.
 Then you need to add real pole at the origin.
 For a PI controller, one pole is always fixed at the origin.
-The zero of the compensator can move, but the pole cannot.

-b) Look at the root locus and step response for the system with the zero of the PI controller between 0 and -5.
+The zero of the compensator can move, but the pole cannot. - b) Look at the root locus and step response for the system with the zero of the PI controller between 0 and -5.
 Find a controller that produces a settling time of less than 0.8 seconds, a percent overshoot less than 2%, and a steady state error of 0.
-Save the step response, root locus plot, and the values of k_p and k_i that produced the step response for your memo.
-Are all of your poles in the ''acceptable'' regions?
-Hint: you may want to scale the axes.

-Step 6: Proportional+Integral+Derivative (PID) Control

-a) Place the zeros of the controller at $-7\pm7j$ and plot the root locus.
+Are all of your poles in the ''acceptable" regions?
+Hint: you may want to scale the axes. - Step 6: Proportional+Integral+Derivative (PID) Control - a) Place the zeros of the controller at $-7 \pm 7 j$ and plot the root locus.

-b) Find a value of k (on this root locus) so that the step response of the system has a PO less than 10% and a settling time less than 0.5 seconds.
-Save the step response, the root locus (zoom in near the origin so you can see something), and the values of k_p , k_i , and k_d that produced the step response for your memo.
-Are your poles and zero's within the ''acceptable'' region?

-c) Keeping the real part of the zero at -7, reduce the imaginary part of the zero as much as possible while keeping the same basic shape of the root locus.
+- b) Find a value of k (on this root locus) so that the step response of the system has a PO less than 10% and a settling time less than 0.5 seconds.
+Are your poles and zero's within the ''acceptable' region? - c) Keeping the real part of the zero at -7, reduce the imaginary part of the zero as much as possible while keeping the same basic shape of the root locus.
 At some point, the root locus will take on a very different shape.
 Find a value of k (on the root locus) so that the step response of the system has a PO less than 2%, a settling time less than 0.02 seconds, and a steady state error of less than 0.01.
-Save the step response, the root locus (zoom in near the origin so you can see something) and the values of k_p , k_i , and k_d that produced the step response for your memo (Remember $k \le 10$) Are your poles and zero's within the ''acceptable'' region?

-d) Assume we want a PID controller with real zeros at -7 and -8.
+Save the step response, the root locus (zoom in near the origin so you can see something) and the values of k_p , k_i , and k_d that produced the step response for your memo (Remember $k \le 10$) Are your poles and zero's within the ''acceptable' region? - d) Assume we want a PID controller with real zeros at -7 and -8.
 Determine the root locus of this system.
 Find a value of k so that the PO is less than 2% and the settling time is less than 0.02 seconds.
-Save the step response, the root locus (zoom in near the origin so you can see something)
+Are your poles and zero's within the ''acceptable' region?